zulip/zulip/docs/integration-guide.md

   templating off a short one (like `stash.py` or `zendesk.py`), since the longer ones usually just have more complex parsing which can obscure what's common to all webhook integrations.
-In addition to writing the integration itself, you'll need to add an entry in `zproject/urls.py` for your webhook; search for `webhook` in that file to find the existing ones (and please add yours in the alphabetically correct place).
+In addition to writing the integration itself, you'll need to create `Integration` object and add it to `WEBHOOK_INTEGRATIONS` in `zerver/lib/integrations.py'; search for `webhook` in that file to find the existing ones (and please add yours in the alphabetically correct place).